Dynamical phase transitions in the two-dimensional transverse-field Ising model: Conclusion

 \section{Conclusion}

 We have presented matrix product state results for two notions of dynamical phase transitions in the two-dimensional transverse-field Ising model with nearest-neighbor interactions, showing criticality fundamentally different from the 1D case.
 When the initial state is ordered, cusps always appear in the return rate regardless of quench distance.
-Large quenches lead to periodic \emph{regular} cusps with a direct connection to zero crossings of the order parameter.
-For small quenches, \emph{anomalous} cusps appear that do not show periodicity and are not connected to zero crossings of the order parameter.
+Large quenches lead to periodic \textit{regular} cusps with a direct connection to zero crossings of the order parameter, at least within the timescales we achieve in our numerical results.
+For small quenches, \textit{anomalous} cusps appear that do not show periodicity and are not connected to zero crossings of the order parameter.
 In a small interval above the dynamical critical point separating a ferromagnetic steady state from a paramagnetic one, our results indicate the formation of a coexistence region in which both anomalous and regular cusps appear in the return rate.
 This supports results found in Ref.~\cite{Halimeh2018} for the 1D long-range case, where a crossover value of the transverse field -- below which local spin excitations dominate -- is greater than the dynamical critical point, as is the case in TFIM.
-Moreover, our simulations show that the anomalous phase overlaps with a ferromagnetic steady state, while the coexistence region and regular phase coincide with a paramagnetic steady state.
+Moreover, our simulations show within accessible timescales that the anomalous phase overlaps with a ferromagnetic steady state, while the coexistence region and regular phase coincide with a paramagnetic steady state.
 Quenches from the fully disordered state show no cusps within the disordered phase.
-When the quench ends in the ordered phase, the return rate shows both regular and anomalous cusps, i.e., the return rate displays the coexistence region, which is found in Ref.~\cite{Halimeh2018} for quenches from the fully disordered state to values of the transverse-field strength below the crossover point.
+On the other hand, when the quench ends in the ordered phase, the return rate shows both regular and anomalous cusps, i.e., the return rate displays the coexistence region, which is found in Ref.~\cite{Halimeh2018} for quenches from the fully disordered state to values of the transverse-field strength below the crossover point.

-Our results confirm the quasiparticle origin of anomalous cusps \cite{Halimeh2018}, are experimentally accessible in modern Rydberg experiments \cite{Zeiher2016,Gross2017}, and usher in the possibility of discerning the long-time steady state properties of a system from the short-time behavior of the return rate.
+Our results add credence to the quasiparticle origin of anomalous cusps \cite{Halimeh2018}, are experimentally accessible in modern Rydberg experiments \cite{Zeiher2016,Gross2017}, and usher in the possibility of discerning the long-time steady state properties of a system from the short-time behavior of the return rate.